pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 inputSurfaceA = SurfaceFromNodeSet(my_assembly, my_instance, 'NODESET_NAME_A', 'SURFACE_NAME_A')
 ```

 On these surfaces a "pressure load" and a "surface traction load" need to be specified with a "user-defined" distribution.
 Loads are assigned to a "step".
 A step is a part of the simulation to which an analysis type, algorithm settings and incrementation settings are assigned that do not change for the duration of the step.
 In a typical CoCoNuT case only a single step is defined. **Note that the name of the step used for the FSI has to be "Step-1" as this name is hardcoded in `GetOutput.cpp`**.
 After creation of the step the loads can be assigned.
+It is recommended to have copy the `initialConditons=OFF` part.
+This makes sure that for each time step the accelerations from the previous time step are used.
 This can be done via the GUI or using Python commands available in Abaqus similar to the following:

 ```python
 from step import *